Mississippi Forestry Consulting FAQs

 There are various risks to your timberland forest in Mississippi.
 A forestry consultant from Southeast Forestlands can help you detect and prevent these major Pine diseases that can wreak havoc on your forest’s health and profitability.

 Southern Pine beetle is perhaps one of the biggest risks.
 Southern pine beetle attacks can introduce a fungi that blocks the water conducting tissues in your trees, leaving them parched and at risk for destruction.
-Little leaf disease mainly affects short Leaf Pines that are grown in poorly drained soil types.
-It can cause the tree to be stunted in grow and have yellowing, as well as an increased potential for dying off.
+Little leaf disease mainly affects shortleaf pines grown in poorly drained soils.
+It can cause the tree to be stunted in growth and have yellowing, as well as an increased potential for dying off.
 Fusiform rust affects loblolly and slash pines.
 Causing galls on stems and branches.
 This can greatly reduce the quality and productivity of your sawtimber.
 The importance of hiring an experienced local forestry consultant cannot be stressed enough.
-A local forester will be well informed about the potential risks that come with improper thinning, such as annosus root rot.
+A local forester will be well-informed about the potential risks of improper thinning, such as annosus root rot.
 If thinning is not properly conducted, this disease can cause root decay and tree death.

-Beyond pine diseases, there are also hardwood diseases that may plague your forest depending on the species that are prevalent in your timberland.
+Beyond pine diseases, there are also hardwood diseases that may plague your forest, depending on the species that are prevalent in your timberland.
 Oak wilt occurs from time to time in the South, as does bacterial leaf scorch, heart rot, and hypoxylon canker.
-All of these impact oak trees and hardwood stands, reducing their quality, causing bark sloughing, and can lead to rapid tree mortality.
-Fungal infections are also a risk, and trees are made more susceptible to disease outbreaks due to drought, soil compaction, and storm damage, to name a few.
+All of these affect oak trees and hardwood stands, reducing their quality, causing bark sloughing, and leading to rapid tree mortality.
+Fungal infections are also a risk, and trees are made more susceptible to disease outbreaks due to drought, soil compaction, and storm damage, among other factors.

 Proper site preparation, experienced thinning, and species selection are key to preventing these problems.